bernd/insomnia/docs/insomnia/get-started-with-documents.md

 category-url: api-design
 ---

 Design Documents (also called Documents) hold specifications, API requests, and tests.
-They also offer the capability to sync with Git.

-If you're looking for information about Collections instead (which use [Version Control Sync](/insomnia/version-control-sync)), see [Request Collections](/insomnia/request-collections).
+If you're looking for information about Collections instead, see [Request Collections](/insomnia/request-collections).

 For this guide, [create an empty Document](/insomnia/design-documents) from your Dashboard.
 We've named our Document "petstore" as our example uses the [Pet Store API](https://petstore.swagger.io/).